Security by Design

 AWS maintains and continues to enhance their SOC reports, certifications, including SOC, PCI, ISO and many more.
 Additional details are maintained on the AWS Compliance section of their website.

 All AWS data centres are carefully situated to mitigate environmental risks, such as flooding, extreme weather, and seismic activity.
 The data centres are fitted with automatic fire and flooding detection and suppression.
-Halo Service Desk utilises four AWS regions – London, North Virginia, Canada and Sydney.
+Halo Service Desk utilises six AWS regions – London, North Virginia, Frankfurt, Montreal, Cape Town and Sydney.
 Each region has multiple availability zones, each physically separated from one another ensuring high availability.

 Climate and temperature are precisely controlled by personnel and systems to ensure optimal performance of servers and other hardware.
 All systems and equipment are monitored and receive preventative maintenance to maintain continued operability of equipment.